mlbms19/VeridaBank/docs/index.md

 - **<a href="Payments%20%26%20Transfers/Pay%20Bills/" class="dotted">Payments & Transfers</a>** to learn how to pay bills and transfer money
 - **<a href="Security/Report%20Lost%20Card/" class="dotted">Security</a>** for protecting your account

-Explore the *VeridaBank Help Platform* and get the support you need.
+Explore the *VeridaBank Help Center* and get the support you need.

 !!! info